jbush001/NyuziProcessor/software/librender/README.md

 all other threads are finished.
 The pipeline is structured as follows:

 ### Geometry Phase
+There are two steps to this, which execute in sequence for each draw call in the queue.

-The vertex shader is run on sets of input vertex attributes.
+1. The vertex shader is run on input vertex attributes.
 It produces an array of output vertex parameters.
 Vertices are divided between threads, each of which processes 16 at a time (one vertex per vector lane).
 There are up to 64 vertices in progress simultaneously per core (16 vertices times four threads).

-### Triangle Setup Phase
+This phase does not look at the index buffer, but blindly compates all vertices in the array.

+2. Triangle setup is done for each set of 3 indices in the index buffer.
+This is done with scalar code, but is distributed across threads:

  - Backface cull triangles that are facing away from the camera
  - Convert from screen space to raster coordinates.
+ - Assign triangles to tiles using bounding boxes

 ### Pixel Phase
-Each thread completely renders a 64x64 tile of the render target.
+Each thread completely renders a 64x64 tile of the render target:

-- Do a bounding box check to skip triangles that don't overlap the current tile.
 - Rasterize: Recursively subdivide triangles to 4x4 squares (16 pixels).
 The remaining stages work on 16 pixels at a time with one pixel per vector lane.
 - Z-Buffer/early reject: Interpolate the z value for each pixel, reject ones that are occluded, and update the Z-buffer.
 - Parameter interpolation: Interpolated vertex parameters in a perspective correct manner for each pixel, to be passed to the pixel shader.
 - Pixel shading: determine the colors for each of the pixels.
+This may optionally call into the texture sampler.
 - Blend/writeback: If alpha is enabled, blend here (reject pixels where the alpha is zero).
 Write color values into framebuffer.